 BBO has recently added an email confirmation step to the registration process.

-Here is my two minute video showing the login process and navigating the home page: https://youtu.be/9KFIpvYVl94.
+Here is my four minute video showing the registration & login process and navigating the home page: https://youtu.be/KrY6ZqVGvX8.

 You can retain your anonymity by playing one of games on the home page: Just Play Bridge, Just Declare, Matchpoints, IMPs are free games for individuals where your partner, and opponents, are robots who play a strong no trump and 2/1.
 You will not get significant comparisons on how you do in these games, but your partner and opponents are very quiet and do not mind if you take a long time to make a bid or play a card, and will not object if you stop in the middle of a hand to make a coffee.